hashchange/marionette.handlebars/README.md

 ### An example

-A loader might look like this:
+A basic loader might look like this:

 ```javascript
 Marionette.TemplateCache.prototype.lazyLoadTemplate = function ( templateId, options ) {